What makes a LinkedIn expert? How do you know what you’re getting when you engage a LinkedIn specialist, trainer, or consultant?

-It is said to be deemed an expert you must have 10,000 hours of practice.
-If a person hasn’t specialised in LinkedIn for at least 3 years, working entrepreneurial hours, are they really able to call themselves an expert?
+It is said to be deemed an expert you must have at least 10,000 hours of practice.
+If a person hasn’t specialised in LinkedIn for at least 3 years, working entrepreneurial hours, are they really an expert?

 LinkedIn and social media tools are constantly innovating.
 Continued practice coupled with curiosity is critical.
 Learning from other well-respected experts, attending events, and staying up to date with LinkedIn news and updates, and taking time each day to press buttons, check the settings and functionality and having the agility to adapt is essential for any LinkedIn expert.